shehand/swimming-pool-res/README.md

 > - UI/UX
 - System must not be complex to user.
 User could able to reserve a space in the first page which visible to user and another page for verify payment if online payment is chosen by customer.
  - Also for admin

+> - Availability
+ - The system should be available because the user should be able to log into the system and reserve the pool at anytime anywhere.
+So availability is an another non-functional requirement.